juristr/juristr.github.com/_posts/2017-10-04-demystify-dynamic-angular-forms.md

 ## Template driven and reactive forms

-Angular has two different types of forms you can choose from, **template driven** (also called model driven) and **reactive** forms.
+Angular has two different types of forms you can choose from, **template driven** and **reactive** forms (also called model driven) .
 There are a lot of articles out there already (including a [very rough intro I've written](https://juristr.com/blog/2016/08/ng2-forms-first-look/) last year) about the difference between the two.

 At a very high level, very generalized we could say that...